mchendrickson/doodleTrainer/README.md

 # ToontownRewritten Doodle Trainer V4

-This is a tool for using the speedchat ui in ToonTown to say tricks for your doodle to perform.
-This was made for educational purposes and to get a better understanding of python and these libraries.
+This is a tool for using the speed chat UI in ToonTown to say tricks for your doodle to perform.
+This was made for educational purposes and to get a better understanding of Python and these libraries.

 ## Prerequisites

-Must be on a Windows based operating system.
+Must be on a Windows-based operating system.

-To make your experience as seemless as possible I recommend that you have Python and Git installed on your machine.
+Python is necessary for this to work.

 - [Python](https://www.python.org/downloads/)